Venthe/gitea-helm-chart/README.md

 If you're using the builtin databases you will most likely redeploy the chart in order to update the database correctly.

+### Execution of initPreScript

+Generally spoken, this might not be a breaking change, but it is worth to be mentioned.
+Prior to 4.0.0 only one init container was used to both setup directories and configure Gitea.
+As of now the actual Gitea configuration is separated from the other pre-execution.
+This also includes the execution of _initPreScript_.
+If you have such script, please be aware of this.
+Dynamically prepare the Gitea setup during execution by e.g. adding environment variables to the execution context won't work anymore.

 ## Gitea Version 1.14.X repository ROOT

 Previously the ROOT folder for the gitea repositories was located at /data/git/gitea-repositories